run-x/opta/modules/gcp_k8s_service/gcp-k8s-service.md

 ### Crons

 Opta gives you the option of adding a list of cron jobs to run as part of this service.
-This is done via the `crons` field which a user can fill with entries for each con job in mind.
+This is done via the `cron_jobs` field which a user can fill with entries for each con job in mind.
 Each entry must specify a command in array format (for most cases simply specify the shell you wish to use, the `-c` flag and the executable to run), as well as a schedule following the [Cron Syntax](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/#cron-schedule-syntax).